theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ### Environment variables

 I.) touch an `app.env` file (gitignored) in the root folder.
-Create your own OCR Space API key; request user for the daily_menu mongoDB (or create your own and replace uri in the code to fit); and finally store the webhooks urls for slack per environment.
+Create your own OCR Space API key; request user for the daily_menu mongoDB (or create your own and replace uri in the code to fit); store the webhooks urls for slack per environment; and finally you will need facebook credentials for the facebook menu scraping.

 ```bash
 # create your API key here: https://ocr.space/ocrapi#free